Astrum-Group24/Astrum/README.md

 - outputtxt: This is the location and name of the .txt report files.
 - outputxml: This is the location and name of the .xml report files.
 - outputhtml: This is the location and name of the .html report files.
+- outputjson: This is the location and name of the .json report files.
+- outputndjson: This is the location and name of the .ndjson report files.

 ## Local Variables:
 - ipstat: The verified status of the IP.